The best Pinterest trends and tips for food bloggers to focus on for the month of February to increase traffic to their page and website!

 - Group boards used to be the holy grail of Pinterest.
 Now, some bloggers believe they’re “dead” and don’t utilize them at all!
-I think group boards are great when used logically, strategically, and within reason.
+However, I think group boards are great when used logically, strategically, and within reason.
 Should you go out and join every food-related group board you can find?
 No. Should you stay in every group board you’ve ever joined?
 No. Should you quit every group board because they’re not driving as much traffic as they did when they were first created?
 I don’t think so.
 From what I’ve read, some bloggers don’t like group boards because the traffic payout isn’t worth the effort.
-To me, group boards (and blogging in general) is all about networking, supporting other bloggers, and utilizing any avenue you can to share your content so why wouldn’t you participate?!
+To me, group boards (and blogging in general) are all about networking, supporting other bloggers, and utilizing any avenue you can to share your content so why wouldn’t you participate?!
 If you’re not getting the numbers you want, find new group boards!

 - Which brings us to the being selective part…

 - Group boards are not created equally.
 Make sure the group boards you are a part of are relevant to your niche, active, full of quality pins, have a high virality score (which can be found under Tailwind‘s board insights), and are driving repins for your content (which can be found under Tailwind‘s pin inspector).
 I also like to make sure a group board is cohesive with the flow of my page.
 (For example, don’t join a group board that has the same title as one of your own boards, that’s going to be confusing to people who come to your page!)
 I also like to avoid group boards that look like they were created by 7th grade me.
 You know the ones….(*^*BeSt FoOd ReCiPeS EvErRRRR*^*)…because I want my blog Pinterest page to look professional, and not like my 10-year-old sister is running it…

 - Respect the group board